GeminiWind/notes/Architecture/Design Pattern/Structural/Composite.md

 ## Definition

-omposes objects so that they can be manipulated as single object.
+Composes objects so that they can be manipulated as single object.

 According to Wikipedia